 It’s not the worst thing that could happen, and if it does, the best way to handle it would be to just be yourself, and not to panic.
 Maybe even prepare a joke to break the ice if something does go wrong – sometimes even a little sarcasm can go a long way.
 Something as simple as “Well, this amount of people definitely isn’t terrifying”, can do wonders to calm ourselves down when we hear a chuckle from the audience.

 Our brains are complex systems, and as much as we like to think that we can beat them, sometimes it’s us who are left defeated.
-Knowing a little more about them, and accepting that maybe we don’t know ourselves quite as well as we think we do can be the key to defeating the beast inside.
+Knowing a little more about them, and accepting that maybe we don’t know what happens to our brain all the time can be the key to defeating the beast inside.

 Our brains have three bits.
 One is an oldie, the other is a child, and the other an emotional wreck.